MosheMaleka/sales-performance-dashboard/README.md

 * Developed an **interactive Power BI dashboard**
 * Used **AWS EC2 to run Power BI Desktop in a cloud Windows environment**

-This project demonstrates a **complete data analytics workflow from raw data to business insights**.
+This project demonstrates a complete end-to-end analytics workflow, transforming raw data into actionable business insights using modern data tools and cloud infrastructure.